 Taking your vision for a custom desktop or mobile app for your business, organization, or institution and turning it into a reality is exciting!
-You’ll finally be able to offer your clients, patients, or employees the versatility and functionality that you’ve only dreamt about until now.
+You’ll finally be able to offer your clients, patients, or employees the versatility and functionality that you’ve only dreamt.
 The software may also allow you to scale your business in a way that, up until now, was totally impossible!

-With all of the pros of creating a custom app are cons, of course.
+With all of these pros of creating a custom app are cons, of course.
 Developing an app is expensive and time consuming, and it just isn’t for everyone.
-In this post, we’ll discuss the biggest problems that our innovative partners experience with their apps, both during the development stage and after the software is launched.
+In this post, we’ll discuss the biggest problems that our innovative partners experience with developing their custom app, both during the development stage and after the software is launched.

 This article is broken into a number of sections:

 - #3 Wanting the project to be “perfect” prior to launch.

 - #4 The product owner does not have enough time to commit to the project.

 There are three main components of any software project: the scope (exactly what is needed to complete the project), the budget, and the timeline for completion.
 They form a triangle, and when one of those components change, they all must be adjusted.
 Scope creep occurs when the scope of a software development project changes in a way that the overall size of the project expands without the duration of the project or its cost being discussed; where the entire project has unexpectedly “crept” to a larger size.

 Scope creep often occurs from a lack of communication between the project owner and the developer.
 The project owner may request changes to the scope that, to them, seems like a simple change but it is not.
 The change can actually be something that may take quite a bit of additional time.
 The article “How Much Does a Custom App Cost?” discusses the time involved in developing an app equates to money spent.
 Therefore, the price of developing the app in increased.